oumaimare1/StartupApp/README.md

-# Deployement of Machine Learning model on Heroku using Docker and RestAPI
+# Deployment of Machine Learning model on Heroku using Docker and RestAPI

 In this project, a multiple regression model is deployed on Heroku using Docker and Flask API.